hpcc-systems/hpcc-vs-spark/Documentation/README.md

 Below is the ECL code that executes the benchmark functions.
 You will notice that the last statement of each function is an OUTPUT that outputs the COUNT, i.e. the number of records in the resulting dataset.
 The main purpose for this statement is to cause the execution of the code.
 Why?
 Because statements of an ECL program do NOT execute until an “action” statement is encounter.
 The OUTPUT statement is our “action” statement.

 Also, we have added a statement that one would normally not use, the NOFOLD statement.
 Why?
-When doing a COUNT after a SORT, the code generator noticed that since your output was only the COUNT of the sorted dataset, the sort didn’t need to be done because the COUNT of the sorted dataset is that same as the original unsorted dataset.
-So, the code generated simply created code that gets the COUNT from the meta data of the original unsorted dataset.
+When doing a COUNT after a SORT, the code generator realizes that the SORT does not need to be done since the code only outputs the COUNT.
+So, no code is generated for the SORT since the COUNT of the sorted dataset is the same as the COUNT for the original unsorted dataset.
 The NOFOLD statement causes the SORT to be performed.

 A.1 BWR\_AggregateByKey.ecl
 ---------------------------